scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[19:2]** Thou shalt love him that made thee, thou shalt fear him that formed thee, thou shalt glorify him that redeemed thee from death.
 Thou shalt be simple in heart, and rich in spirit; thou shalt not cleave unto them that go in the path of death.
 Thou shalt hate whatever is not pleasing unto God; thou shalt hate all hypocrisy; thou shalt not abandon the commandments of the Lord;

-**[19:3]** thou shalt not exalt thyself; thou shalt be humble in all things; thou shalt not take glory unto thyself; thou shalt not take evil counsel against thy neighbour; thou shalt not take audacity into thy soul.
+**[19:3]** thou shalt be humble in all things; thou shalt not take glory unto thyself; thou shalt not take evil counsel against thy neighbour, thou shalt not take audacity into thy soul.

 **[19:4]** Thou shalt not commit fornication, thou shalt not commit adultery.
 Thou shalt not pollute thyself with mankind: let not the word of God go forth from thee in corruption.
-Thou shalt not accept the person of any to reprove any man for transgression.
+Thou shalt not accept the person of any man when thou reprovest him for transgression .
 Thou shalt be gentle, thou shalt be quiet; thou shalt tremble at the words that thou hast heard; thou shalt not bear malice against thy brother;

 **[19:5]** thou shalt not doubt whether a thing shall be or not; thou shalt not take the name of the Lord in vain.
 Thou shalt love thy neighbour beyond thine own soul; thou shalt not kill a child by abortion, neither shalt thou destroy it after it is born.
 Thou shalt not remove thy hand from thy son or thy daughter, but shalt teach them from their youth the fear of the Lord.

-**[19:6]** Thou shalt not covet thy neighbour's goods; thou shalt not be an extortioner; thou shalt not cleave with thy soul unto the proud, but thou shalt have thy conversation with the lowly and the just.
+**[19:6]** Thou shalt not covet thy neighbour's goods, thou shalt not be an extortioner; neither shall thy soul cleave unto the proud, but thou shalt have thy conversation with the lowly and the just.
 Receive as blessings the troubles that come unto thee, knowing that without God nothing happens.

 **[19:7]** Thou shalt not be double-minded nor double-tongued, for to be double-tongued is the snare of death.
 Thou shalt submit thyself to thy masters as to the image of God, with shame and fear.
 Thou shalt not give commands with bitterness to thy servant and thy handmaid, who hope in the same God as thou dost, lest, perchance, thou cease to fear God, who is over both.
 For he came not to call men with respect of persons, but to call those whom the Spirit had prepared.

 **[19:8]** Thou shalt communicate in all things with thy neighbour, and shalt not say that things are thine own.
 For if ye be partners in that which is incorruptible, how much more in the things that are corruptible?
 Thou shalt not be hasty of speech, for the mouth is a snare of death.
-As far as thou art able, thou shalt be pure concerning thy soul.
+As far as thou art able thou shalt be pure concerning thy soul.

 **[19:9]** Be not a stretcher forth of thy hand in receiving, and a drawer back of it in giving.
 Thou shalt love, as the apple of thine eye, every one that speaketh unto thee the word of the Lord.